SingleManTH/agiletoolkit.org/docs/overview/why-use.md

         }
     }

 Now we have a button which uses some AJAX to repopulate the CRUD form with a default data set.
 As you can see, there's no need to get your hands dirty with the AJAX internals.
-The actual implementation of `populateData()` is part of the business logic and resides in Model_Book.
+The actual implementation of `populateData()` is part of the business logic and resides in `Model_Book`.

 Now let's add a relational join: